 It was good to get cleaned up after all that mud, and get into my snug warm sleeping bag and down jacket.
 I enjoyed listening to the wind and rain lashing the tent whilst I was comfy and warm!
 I’d stopped at 4.45pm which was a bit early really, but it was good to give my body a rest and save the energy battling along the ridge in this weather.
 This is the best part of having no accommodation booked and carrying a tent – I have choices.
 If it had been a lovely evening, I would happily have continued further along the ridge.

 Boots update – they are already leaking.
 The Goretex lining has failed already.
 This is not unexpected, as my previous two pairs of Goretex-lined boots also both failed at around 300 miles.
 It is ridiculous though as the boots are now useless: neither waterproof nor breathable.
 At least if I had non-lined boots they would dry quickly.
+You can read more about this and a surprise refund directly from Gore-Tex here.

 My USB charger is broken – I have no idea how this happened.
 My ipod is flat, too, which isn’t good as I listen to it a lot (especially in the wind and rain).
 Hopefully I can replace the charger soon.